liljencrantz/crush/docs/syntax.md

 arguments configure how a the data should be processed, the input is the data to process and the output is where the processed data ends up.

-## String literals, variables, fields and file literals
+## String literals, variables, file literals

 A character sequence enclosed within double quotes become a string literal value, e.g. `"hello"`.
+Unquoted character sequences containing only A-Z, a-z, 0-9 and _ are also strings, e.g. `user` or `hat`.

+Unquoted character sequences containing a the letters `%` or `?` are a glob, which is an object that can be used for matching strings.

 A character sequence enclosed within single quotes become a file literal, e.g.
 `'Cargo.yaml'`, i.e. a value of the type `file`.
 An unquoted character sequence that contains a dot (`.`) or a slash ('/'), or begins with a tilde (`~`) is also interpreted as a file literal, e.g. `Cargo.yaml` or `~/.ssh`.

 A character sequence starting with a caret (`$`) is intepreted as a variable lookup.
-The first sequewnce in a command (i.e. the command name) is interpreted as a variable lookup even without the leading `$`.
+The first sequence in a command (i.e. the command name) is interpreted as a variable lookup even without the leading `$`.
 Commands live in the same namespace as all other variables.

-All other unquoted character sequences are field literals, e.g.
-`user` or `hat`.
-Field literals are basically short strings.
-They are used by some Crush commands to specify specific columns in a stream.
-For example, to tell the sort command to sort the input stream by the column `user`, one would write `sort user`.
-Commands that expect files as argument, like `cd` or `find`, generally accept fields as files.
-They also accept globs and regular expression literals (see below), and expand them into file names.

 ## Operators